HonkingGoose/git-gosling/docs/git_sandbox/create_a_new_file_and_track_it.md

 ## Tracking a new file

-When you create a file, you will need to tell Git to track the file.
-Just saving a file in the editor does not mean Git will track it.
+Git does not track newly created files automatically.

-Let's track the `README.md` file with `git add`:
+Tell Git to track the new `README.md` file with `git add`:

 ```git
 $ git add README.md